 - Stars: Tom Hardy, Michelle Williams, Woody Harrelson

 Breaking out from the Spider-Man lore to get his own movie, a Tom Hardy Venom will hopefully be a darn sight better than the one portrayed in Sam Raimi's Spider-Man 3.
-From the teaser trailer it certainly looks like the much-loved antihero will get the respect it deserves, although we're yet to see the CGI treatment on Eddie Brock's alter-ego.
+From the trailer it certainly looks like the much-loved antihero is getting the respect it deserves.

 Fantastic Beasts: The Crimes of Grindelwald